FPGA-Computer/LED-Clock/README.md

 Common anode display/

-old Alarm clock with recycled vintage large display from cable converter + 2 small displays. ~50mA NPN anode drivers is needed.
+old Alarm clock with recycled vintage large display from cable converter + 2 small displays. ~50mA PNP anode drivers is needed.
 Smaller display is more efficient, so I adjust their duty cycle in firmware.

 Under those 2 directories: